Contact

 GAAP is an open application process and does not require an invitation.
 Please apply if you’re an artist and/or culture bearer who lives or works in Oakland or San Francisco with a consistent artistic or cultural practice, a desire for equitable systems change and are ready to commit to a nine-month cohort-based fellowship program and directly engage in advocacy and policy development.

-If this calls to you and you identify as an artist with an artistic or creative practice, a culture bearer with experience in cultural transmission or preservation, and/or a creative Worker with an artistic or creative practice or experience in cultural transmission or preservation please read more about GAAP’s Accountabilities & Requirements, Timeline, Structure, Meetings, and Cohort Takeaways the GAAP cohort members will acquire by the culmination of the program.
+If this calls to you and you identify as an artist with an artistic or creative practice, a culture bearer with experience in cultural transmission or preservation, and/or a creative worker with an artistic or creative practice or experience in cultural transmission or preservation please read more about GAAP’s Accountabilities & Requirements, Timeline, Structure, Meetings, and Cohort Takeaways the GAAP cohort members will acquire by the culmination of the program.
 GAAP emphasizes the equitable resourcing of historically underrepresented and systemically marginalized populations, including BIPOC, LGBTQA+, Disabled, Deaf & Neurodiverse artists.

 Why did you create GAAP?